alejandrosantanabonilla/pysoftk/test/README.md

 # Test-suite

-This folder contains a pysoftk unit-test suite.
-It is written to be used in combination with pytest, which is installed in the setup.py file used to install pysfotk.
+This folder contains the PySoftK unit-test suite.
+It is written to be used in combination with the pytest library, which is required and installed in the setup.py file.

 # How to run the test-suite?